Considerations for system working

 Partnership working and cooperation is nothing new to provider organisations.
 Boards have likely always kept an eye, at a minimum, on what other relevant providers, in any relevant sector, were doing.
 But the Act establishes new duties on provider organisations and, for some, working in systems introduces new dimensions to the considerations for boards in relation to issues such as: alignment with other players’ priorities (and how you influence them), degrees of alignment and how to sustain fruitful relationships with partner organisations, and crucially whether new alliances and partnerships will better enable the delivery of good care.
 However, providers are now statutorily required to contribute to the delivery of the objectives of the system(s) they are part of, as well as have regard to the wider effect of their decisions on health and wellbeing (including inequalities), the quality of services (and any inequalities in benefits), and efficiency and sustainability (the 'triple aim').
 These questions are now more pertinent than ever.

-Our annual governance survey 2023 highlights huge variation in providers’ experience of governance in systems.
-This has informed our focus in this section.
+Our annual governance survey 2023 highlighted huge variation in providers’ experience of governance in systems.
+This informed our focus in this section.
 There are also some specific considerations for individual board members including proportionate management of conflicts of interest, 'bandwidth' challenges for executives and non-executives (NEDs), and the role of NEDs in system structures.

 Boards in systems at a glance